fabio-pardo/experiment-support-ai/README.md

 - Multi-modal retrieval (text, video, doc).
 - Snippet + context highlighting (so users trust the answer).
 - Video time-jump links (wow factor).

-- Unified interface (single chat or web UI).
+## Current Status

+- The project currently supports ingestion of PDF and VTT (video transcript) files.
+- The `process_ticket_pdf` function has been refactored and moved to `ingest.py` for better modularity.
+- Uses ChromaDB for vector storage and `SentenceTransformerEmbeddingFunction` for embeddings.

 ## 🚀 How to Build the MVP

 - Backend:
   - Store runbooks & transcripts in a vector database (e.g., Pinecone, Weaviate, or FAISS).
+  - Store runbooks & transcripts in a vector database (currently [ChromaDB](https://www.trychroma.com/)).
-  - Use embeddings to make them searchable.
+  - Use embeddings to make them searchable (currently using `SentenceTransformerEmbeddingFunction` with `all-MiniLM-L6-v2`).
   - For videos, pre-process transcripts and attach timestamps.

 - Frontend:
   - Simple web UI or chatbot where a user types a question.
+(Not yet implemented)
   - Show results grouped by media type.
+(Not yet implemented)

 - Demo dataset:
   - Take 2–3 runbooks (text).